 Welcome to the IU Southeast Library!
 Located adjacent to Hillside Hall and only a few steps from Crestview, the Library's glass front entrance and circular tower can be seen from across campus.
 When you first walk into the Library, you are on the second floor (the building it built on a hill).

-The Adaptive Technology Center (ATC) is located on the main floor of the Library, on the same wall as the Circulation Desk.
+The Adaptive Technology Center (ATC) is located on the main floor of the Library.
 The purpose of the ATC at the Indiana University Southeast Library is to help people with disabilities of all ages throughout the community enhance their lives and increase their independence and productivity through the use of adaptive technology.

 Computers are located throughout the library for both individual and group use.
 There are two collaborative screen-sharing stations on the second (main) floor of the library and all group study rooms are equipped with flat screen TVs connected to computers, with the ability to connect laptops as well.
 (Additional information about the technology available in group study rooms is available on our Room Reservations.
 Carrels with computers on the 1st and 3rd floors provide individual quiet areas to work.